 Residential properties do not require a final water meter reading.

 Commercial and industrial users may be subject to additional water charges if their water volume used exceeds their allowance.
 When a commercial or industrial property is sold, a final reading of the water meter must be made.
-Contact us to arrange a reading.
+Complete the online form to arrange a reading.

 Water meters are usually located in a box in the ground on or near your front boundary.
 They are normally in a straight line between the road and your outside hose tap.
 The meter boxes come in many different shapes and sizes, both metal and plastic.